AI & Agents

 • Step 1: User commands !upload video.mp4.

-• Step 3: Bot DM's the user a "Magic Upload Link."
+• Step 3: Bot DMs the user the branded Receive portal.

 Interface showing AI generated files ready for sharing